mattbator/labs/ahv_sql/index.rst

 ==========================
-SQL Server on AHV Lab v1.0
+SQL Server on AHV Lab v1.1
 ==========================

-This is the first version of this lab
+Here's a newer version of this lab

 Lab Goals
 =========